josbeir/cakephp-docs-md/docs/en/tutorials-and-examples/cms/database.md

 # CMS Tutorial - Creating the Database

-Now that we have CakePHP installed, let's set up the database for our :abbr:`CMS (Content Management System)` application.
+Now that we have CakePHP installed, let's set up the database for our <abbr title="Content Management System">CMS</abbr> application.
 If you haven't already done so, create an empty database for use in this tutorial, with the name of your choice such as `cake_cms`.
 If you are using MySQL/MariaDB, you can execute the following SQL to create the